 missiles · fire

-assembled · fits · playableBecause every stage is already a swappable asset, Magnific needs no custom integration.
-Four pipeline stages — Text→Image, Image→Image, Image→Mesh, Text→Mesh — each point to an active backend.
-Replace any with Magnific in a single selection.
+assembled · fits · playableBecause the pipeline is already built around clean slots, Magnific needs no custom integration.
+Four stages — Text→Image, Image→Image, Image→Mesh, Text→Mesh — are wired and waiting for your model.
+Switch them to Magnific in a single selection.
 No code.
 No rebuild.

 Your model becomes the generation engine of a shipping RTS.
 Integration is one asset in the Workflows library — not a project.